Denali State Park

 Not to be confused with Denali National Park and Preserve, the state park is located entirely in the Mat-Su Borough and is almost one-half the size of Rhode Island.
 Established in 1970, the park is situated between the Talkeetna Mountains to the east and the Alaska Range to the west, the landscape varies from meandering lowland streams to alpine tundra.
 Dominating this diverse terrain are Curry and Kesugi Ridges, a 35 mile-long north/south alpine ridge, the backbone of the eastern half of the park.
 Byers Lake is also a paddler's paradise, as kayakers and canoeists flock to the area.
 Public-use cabins are also popular for residents and visitors alike.

-Denali State Park has introduced some amazing renovations in 2017 as well.
-The new K'esugi Ken Campground, located at mile 135.4 on the Parks Highway, opened in the spring of 2017.
-This new gem features a ranger station, 32 RV campsites, 10 walk-in campsites, a group campsite, three new public-use cabins, an interpretive center and a new hiking trail to alpine areas.
-The new campground is equipped with electric hookups, bear-resistant food containers, a hand pump water well and picnic tables.
+Camping in Denali State Park is possible at K'esugi Ken Campground, located at mile 135.4 on the Parks Highway.
+This gem features a ranger station, 32 RV campsites, 10 walk-in campsites, a group campsite, an interpretive center and a new hiking trail to alpine areas.
+Denali State Park cabins are also available at Kesugi Ken.
+The campground is equipped with electric hookups, bear-resistant food containers, a hand pump water well and picnic tables.
 The best southern views of the Alaska Range are from this new campground.
+Denali State Park hotels include the Mt.
+McKinley Princess Wilderness Lodge.

 Visit the Alaska State Parks for more information on hiking trails, facilities and a map of the state park.